-Marine dinocyst assemblages are characterized by high diversity.
-Several representatives of the Spiniferites group, as well as N. labyrinthus, O. centrocarpum, L. machaerophorum s.l., P. zoharyi, T. pellitum, B. tepikiense, representatives of Impagidinium group, and some brown cysts are the main taxa encountered.
+Marine dinocyst assemblages are characterised by high diversity.
+Several representatives of the Spiniferites group, as well as N. labyrinthus, O. centrocarpum sensu Wall et Dale 1966, L. machaerophorum s.l., P. zoharyi, T. pellitum, B. tepikiense, representatives of Impagidinium group and some brown cysts, are the main taxa encountered.

-Several dinocysts found in high relative abundances in the Gulf of Corinth have oceanic and fully marine distribution or can be found in great numbers in high productivity areas, such as upwelling regions and areas influenced by river discharge.
-N. labyrinthus, O. centrocarpum, S. mirabilis, S. ramosus, B. tepikiense have an oceanic distribution, (Wall et al., 1977; Harland, 1983; Dale and Dale, 1992; Matthiessen, 1995; Rochon et al., 1999, Zonneveld et al., 2013; Marret et al., 2020); S. mirabilis and S. ramosus occur in high-productivity areas although they can be found in open ocean waters as well (Zonneveld et al., 2013; Mudie et al., 2017). ,but itT. pellitum, another species recorded in the Gulf of Corinth, has a widespread distribution in deep, fully marine waters and in regions of high productivity and a wide range of bottom water oxygen (Zonneveld et al., 2013).
+Several dinocysts found in high relative abundances in the GoC have oceanic and fully-marine distribution or can be found in great numbers in high-productivity areas, such as upwelling regions and areas influenced by river discharge.
+N. labyrinthus, O. centrocarpum sensu Wall et Dale 1966, S. mirabilis, S. ramosus and B. tepikiense have an oceanic distribution (Wall et al., 1977; Harland, 1983; Dale and Dale, 1992; Matthiessen, 1995; Rochon et al., 1999, Zonneveld et al., 2013; Marret et al., 2020); S. mirabilis and S. ramosus occur in high-productivity areas although they can be found in open ocean waters as well (Zonneveld et al., 2013; Mudie et al., 2017).
+Spiniferites mirabilis can also be considered as a warm species (Global SST: -0.8-29.8 °C; SST Marmara and Black Seas: 5.5 °C - 24 °C; Marret and Zonneveld 2003; Zonneveld et al., 2013; Mudie et al., 2017), however, in the GoC deposits, it was always found with the oceanic species S. ramosus and B. tepikiense.
+Tectatodinium pellitum, another species recorded in the GoC, has a widespread distribution in deep, fully marine waters, as well as in regions of high productivity and a wide range of bottom water oxygen (Zonneveld et al., 2013).
 Impagidinium species encountered in the Gulf of Corinth such as I. aculeatum, I. paradoxum, I. patulum, I. sphaericum and I. strialatum (Figure 3), are fully marine and have an oceanic distribution.
-In specific, I strialatum has an open oceanic distribution, from temperate to equatorial regions with well-ventilated bottom waters, I. aculeatum is encountered outside the Arctic and Antarctic regions and in low salinity waters, and I. paradoxum is present in temperate to equatorial areas, from restricted to fully marine environments.
-I. sphaericum can be found from coastal areas to open ocean and regions with low seasonal salinity due to melting ice, while I. patulum occurs in temperate to equatorial areas and sporadically in subpolar and polar regions (Zonneveld et al., 2013; Marret et al., 2020).
-In the Gulf of Corinth, the Impagidinium species were mostly encountered in marine intervals (i.e., LUs 1.1, 1.2, 1.7 and 1.13), in low abundances, while I. aculeatum appear tho be the most common representative (Figure 3).
-I. sphaericum, I. patulum and I. strialatum appear in lower abundances and they seem to be grouped on the right side of the nMDS (Figure 5a).
+Specifically, I. strialatum has an open oceanic distribution, from temperate to equatorial regions with well-ventilated bottom waters.
+Impagidinium aculeatum has a widespread distribution, although it exhibits its highest abundance in central oceanic oligotrophic environments.
+Impagidinium paradoxum is present in temperate to equatorial areas, from restricted to fully marine environments.
+Impagidinium sphaericum can be found from coastal areas to open ocean and regions with low seasonal salinity due to melting ice, whereas I. patulum occurs in temperate to equatorial areas and sporadically in subpolar and polar regions (Zonneveld et al., 2013; Marret et al., 2020).
+In the Gulf of Corinth, the Impagidinium species were mostly encountered in marine intervals (i.e., LUs 1.1, 1.2, 1.7 and 1.13), in low abundances, with I. aculeatum appearing to be the most common representative (Figure 3).
+I. sphaericum, I. patulum and I. strialatum occur in lower abundances and seem to be grouped on the right side of the nMDS (Figure 5a).

 Opposingly, S. membranaceus, S. hyperacanthus, S. bulloideus, S. bentorii, S. delicatus and L. machaerophorum s.l. are exhibiting a neritic or coastal distribution (Marret and Zonneveld, 2003; Zonneveld et al., 2013; Zonneveld and Pospelova, 2015).
 S. nephroides and I. plicatum are encountered in low abundances in our record and are grouped together in the bottom left side of the nMDS analysis (Figure 5a).
 Both species are known mostly from restricted to coastal waters of temperate to equatorial regions (Zonneveld et al., 2013; Zonneveld and Pospelova, 2015).
-S. nephroides is usually found in seasonally mesotrophic to eutrophic upwelling or oligotrophic areas while I. plicatum in oligotrophic to mesotrophic areas.
-They prefer well ventilated bottom water, but S. nephroides is tolerant to anoxic conditions (Zonneveld et al., 2013; Zonneveld and Pospelova, 2015; Mudie et al., 2017).
+Selenopemphix nephroides is usually found in seasonally mesotrophic to eutrophic upwelling or oligotrophic areas whereas I. plicatum is observed in oligotrophic to mesotrophic areas.
+They prefer well-ventilated bottom water, but S. nephroides is tolerant to anoxic conditions (Zonneveld et al., 2013; Zonneveld and Pospelova, 2015; Mudie et al., 2017).